 If it seems like we are pulling the alarm and waving the red flag, you are right.
-Given the number of teens nationwide dying from drug overdoses and putting their future lives at risk, there needs to be a dramatic change in the trend of substance abuse in teens.
+Given the number of teens nationwide dying from drug overdoses and putting their future lives at risk, there needs to be a dramatic change in the trend of substance abuse.

 Substance Abuse in Teens

-The challenge of substance abuse in teens goes beyond the specific drugs being used.
+The challenge of substance abuse goes beyond the specific drugs being used.
 Whether your teen is abusing crystal meth (methamphetamines) or marijuana, prescription drugs or cocaine, over-the-counter cough medicine or inhalants, the threat to the teenage brain remains real.
-Thus, no matter what the nature of teenage drug abuse, parents need to take proactive steps.
+Thus, no matter what the nature of drug abuse, parents need to take proactive steps.